TETSUO THE IRON MAN

 The underlying theme of much of Shinya Tsukamotos work is similar to that in the films of David Cronenberg flesh has become a mutable battleground where the age-old Manichean debate has finally found its warring ground.
 In Tetsuo The Iron Man, flesh represents the downbeaten self, which is engaged in a war with machinery.
 Tsukamoto sexually fetishizes machinery pistons, oil, the gleam of chromium, jagged edges, tangled wires and equates it with wildly repressed desires it is constantly trying to burst from inside human skin, run rampant and absorb everything into its mass.
 What more potent an image can such a regimented society as Japan have produced than that of a white-collar worker engaged in a battle of wills to stop his flesh being taken over by machinery that insists on erupting from within?

 Since Tetsuo The Iron Man, director Shinya Tsukamoto has gone onto direct a number of other films, none of which have had the raw impact of Tetsuo.
 Tsukamoto made two better budgeted but lesser sequels Tetsuo II: Body Hammer (1992) and Tetsuo: The Bullet Man (2009).
-Tsukamotos other films are:- the demon-hunting film Hiruko the Goblin (1990); Tokyo Fist (1995), a film about boxing that repeats Tsukamotos unique flesh and machinery fetishism; Bullet Ballet (1998), which plays the flesh and machinery fetishism out on a more literalistic level where a man becomes obsessed with obtaining a gun; the twin drama Gemini (1999) where a doctors upstanding life is invaded by a malevolent doppelganger; A Snake of June (2002) where a woman gains erotic liberation from a blackmailer; Vital (2004) wherein an amnesiac man begins to re-examine his life; Haze (2005) about a man trapped in an allegorical maze; and Nightmare Detective (2006) and Nightmare Detective 2 (2008) about a man who can enter into dreams.
+Tsukamotos other films are:- the demon-hunting film Hiruko the Goblin (1990); Tokyo Fist (1995), a film about boxing that repeats Tsukamotos unique flesh and machinery fetishism; Bullet Ballet (1998), which plays the flesh and machinery fetishism out on a more literalistic level where a man becomes obsessed with obtaining a gun; the twin drama Gemini (1999) where a doctors upstanding life is invaded by a malevolent doppelganger; A Snake of June (2002) where a woman gains erotic liberation from a blackmailer; Vital (2004) wherein an amnesiac man begins to re-examine his life; Haze (2005) about a man trapped in an allegorical maze; Nightmare Detective (2006) and Nightmare Detective 2 (2008) about a man who can enter into dreams; and Kotoko (2011) about a woman suffering hallucinations.